 \begin{proof} Consider the disagreement function $W$ given by \eqref{eq:W} and assume $f$ is either defined as in \eqref{eq:f} or by $f=1$.
 Then $W(x)\geq0$ and $W(x)=0$ if and only if $x\in\mathcal{C}$.
 The fact that $\M$ is closed implies that $\mathcal{C}$ is compact.
 The consensus manifold is Lyapunov stable by Proposition \ref{prop:not}. \end{proof}

-Note that geodesic consensus, Algorithm \ref{algo:intrinsic}, is trivially multistable due to $f$ since it is a bounded confindence model \cite{proskurnikov2018tutorial}.
-It is also multi-stable due to the presence of splay states, as described in Section \ref{sec:intrinsic}.
-Next, we show that this multistablity extends from the cycle graph $\mathcal{H}_N$ to networks that are, roughly speaking, dominated by a large cycle.
+Note that geodesic consensus, Algorithm \ref{algo:intrinsic}, is trivially multistable since it is a bounded confindence model \cite{proskurnikov2018tutorial}.
+It is also multistable due to the presence of splay states, as described in Section \ref{sec:intrinsic}.
+Next, we show that this multistability extends from the cycle graph $\mathcal{H}_N$ to networks that are, roughly speaking, dominated by a large cycle.